phunm211/SW-Associate-Architecture/README.md

 ## D. Candidate Architectures
 ### D.1.
 Quality
 #### D.1.1.
 NFR_01, NFR_02 & NFR_03: Add/Update/Remove Element performance (UC_04, UC_05 & UC_06)
-To add/update/remove an Element in the Diagram, the system loads the choosen Diagram, then perform a modification to the Element on it.
-Then, system updates the Diagram and saves it back.
+To add/update/remove an Element in the Diagram, the system loads the chosen Diagram, then performs a modification to the Element on it.
+Then, the system updates the Diagram and saves it back.
 Finally, a callback request is made to trigger UC_02 with the aim of rendering the updated Element.
-This action is frequently called, because it based on user-interaction on the Application.
+This action is frequently called, because it is based on user interaction on the Application.
 When multiple requests are sent to Framework, the overall performance can be improved in multi-processing ways.

 ![image](CA/CA1.drawio.png)

-In CA_01, each requests can be process parallely on the system.
-A Thread object and its Thread Controller is added to Framework to manage threads.
-However, this design make another problems that updated Diagram data across threads need to be sync before rendering.
+In CA_01, each request can be processed parallelly on the system.
+A Thread object and its Thread Controller are added to the Framework to manage threads.
+However, this design makes another problem that updated Diagram data across threads need to be synced before rendering.
 To solve it, following CA_07, we can make a deep copy for each Diagram object in individual threads.
 Then in CA_03, we place a periodical sync for merge all changes among threads.
-Beside, the limit of syncing threads needed to be set to keep the a stable performance of Framework -> CA_04.
+Besides, the limit of syncing threads needed to be set to keep a stable performance of Framework -> CA_04.
 The leftover threads will be synced in the next routine, or dropped if it reaches the execution time limit for each thread -> CA_02.

 ![image](CA/Pipeline.drawio.png)

-In another way, requests can be process as in a pipeline.
+In another way, requests can be processed as in a pipeline.
 Thread Controller does not execute a Thread right after receiving a request -> CA_0x.
 It pushes that request into the last position of a Queue -> CA_05.
-A Task Handler pops the request on the first position of Queue, then request a Thread to execute it.
-There are two phase of an update Element task: Updating Element in Diagram and Requesting Render callback.
+A Task Handler pops the request on the first position of Queue, then requests a Thread to execute it.
+There are two phases of an update Element task: Updating the Element in Diagram and Requesting Render callback.
 After the first phase is finished, Task Handler will pickup the next request to process it.
-By this way, Diagram object does not need to be synced.
+In this way, the Diagram object does not need to be synced.

 #### D.1.2.
 NFR_04: Improve ADL file import performance
 ![image](CA/NFR_04.drawio.png)

 In case of importing an ADL file which contains many Elements,
 #### D.1.3.
 CA_03:
 #### D.1.4.
 CA_04: